holepunchto/slab-hunter/README.md

-# (WIP) Slab Hunter
+# Slab Hunter

 Hunt down Buffer slabs which are retaining more memory than they should.

 Warning: this is a debugging tool, do not use it in production code.

-It detects two behaviours indicative of a leak:
+It detects two behaviours indicative of a memory leak:
 - Large buffers which are long-lived
 - Long-lived buffers which are part of a large slab

+It works by monkey-patching `Buffer.allocUnsafe` to keep track of the state of every non-garbage-collected buffer, so memory usage and CPU will be higher than for a normal run.

 ## API

-The API is a WIP.
-For now:

 ```
+const huntSlabs = require('./slab-hunter')

-const setupLeakLogger = require('slab-hunter')
+const getLeakStats = huntSlabs()
-setupLeakLogger(60 * 1000)
-// Will print out a leak overview every 60s
+setInterval(() => {
+  console.log(getLeakStats())
+}, 1000 * 60 * 2)
 ```